 Revenue Recognition.
 In fiscal 2008, approximately 74% of our total revenue was derived from state and local government agencies; 7% from federal government agencies; 16% from foreign customers; and 3% from other sources, such as commercial customers.
 Revenue is generated from contracts with various pricing arrangements, including: (1) fixed-price; (2) performance-based criteria; (3) costs incurred plus a negotiated fee ("cost-plus"); and (4) time and materials.
 Also, some contracts contain "not-to-exceed" provisions.
-Of the contracts with "not-to-exceed" provisions, to the extent we estimate we will exceed the contractual limits; we treat these contracts as fixed price.

-For fiscal 2008, revenue from fixed-price contracts was approximately 33% of total revenue; revenue from performance-based contracts was approximately 36% of total revenue; revenue from time and materials contracts was approximately 3% of total revenue.
+Of the contracts with "not-to-exceed" provisions, to the extent we estimate we will exceed the contractal limits; we treat these contracts as fixed price.
+For fiscal 2008, revenue from fixed-price contracts was approximately 33% of total revenue; revenue from performance-based contracts was approximately 36% of total revenue; revenue from cost-plus contracts was approximately 28% of total revenue; and revenue from time and materials contracts was approximately 3% of total revenue.
 A majority of the contracts with state and local government agencies have been fixed-price and performance-based, and our contracts with the federal government generally have been cost-plus.
 Fixed-price and performance-based contracts generally offer higher margins but typically involve more risk than cost-plus or time and materials reimbursement contracts.